What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Saturday 29th February: RuPaul’s Drag Race season 12

 Gents, begin your engines!
 The drag queen competitors returns for its 12th 12 months, with 13 new queens taking to the her-storic runway.
-Count on extra shady shenanigans and death-drops to sashay onto screens.
+Anticipate extra shady shenanigans and death-drops to sashay onto screens.
 Watch on Netflix.

 Friday 28th February: All of the Vibrant Locations

-Two teenagers scuffling with emotional scars change one another’s lives on this movie based mostly on the best-selling younger grownup novel by Jennifer Niven, starring Elle Fanning.
+Two teenagers fighting emotional scars change one another’s lives on this movie primarily based on the best-selling younger grownup novel by Jennifer Niven, starring Elle Fanning.
 Watch on Netflix

 Thursday 27th February: Altered Carbon season two

-Lengthy-awaited second run for the cyberpunk sequence based mostly on Richard Ok Morgan’s 2002 novel of the identical title, set in a reasonably dystopian future through which individuals’s consciousness might be downloaded into new our bodies… Watch on Netflix
+Lengthy-awaited second run for the cyberpunk collection primarily based on Richard Ok Morgan’s 2002 novel of the identical identify, set in a slightly dystopian future by which folks’s consciousness might be downloaded into new our bodies… Watch on Netflix

 Wednesday 26th February: I Am Not Okay with This season one